 Category

-Introduction: Samoan Cuisine
+Introduction: Understanding Samoan Cuisine

 Samoa’s breakfast options are diverse, filling, and nutritious.
 Traditional dishes include palusami, a coconut-cream-based dish, and taro-based dishes such as fa’alifu taro and povi masima.
 Modern options such as cereal, pancakes, and toast are also widely available.
 Coffee and tea are common beverages served alongside breakfast.